Analog multiplier

-In electronics, an analog multiplier is a device that takes two analog signals and produces an output which is their product.
-Such circuits can be used to implement related functions such as squares (apply same signal to both inputs), and square roots.
+An analog multiplier is an electronic circuit that produces an output level that is the mathematical product of the levels of its two analog signal inputs.
+Such circuits may be used to implement related functions such as squares by applying the same signal to both inputs, and square roots.

-An electronic analog multiplier can be called by several names, depending on the function it is used to serve (see analog multiplier applications).
+Types

+Electronic analog multipliers are classified by their function.
+A single-quadrant multiplier permits only one, typically positive, level on the inputs.
+A two-quadrant multiplier permits one input signal to swing to positive and negative levels, while the second input remains positive.
+In a four-quadrant multiplier all inputs may swing to positive or negative levels, producing a positive or negative output level.

-Voltage-controlled amplifier versus analog multiplier
+Voltage-controlled amplifier

-If one input of an analog multiplier is held at a steady-state voltage, a signal at the second input will be scaled in proportion to the level on the fixed input.
-In this case, the analog multiplier may be considered to be a voltage controlled amplifier.
-Obvious applications would be for electronic volume control and automatic gain control (AGC).
+If one input of an analog multiplier is held at a steady voltage, a signal at the second input is scaled in proportion to the level on the fixed input.
+This may be considered a voltage-controlled amplifier or variable-gain amplifier.
+Applications are for electronic volume control and automatic gain control (AGC).
 Although analog multipliers are often used for such applications, voltage-controlled amplifiers are not necessarily true analog multipliers.
-For example, an integrated circuit designed to be used as a volume control may have a signal input designed for 1 Vp-p, and a control input designed for 0-5 V dc; that is, the two inputs are not symmetrical and the control input will have a limited bandwidth.
+For example, an integrated circuit designed to be used as a volume control may have a signal input designed for 1 Vp-p, and a control input designed for 0-5 V dc; that is, the two inputs are not symmetrical and the control input has a limited bandwidth.

 By contrast, in what is generally considered to be a true analog multiplier, the two signal inputs have identical characteristics.
 Applications specific to a true analog multiplier are those where both inputs are signals, for example in a frequency mixer or an analog circuit to implement a discrete Fourier transform.
-Due to the precision required for the device to be accurate and linear over the input range a true analog multiplier is generally a much more expensive part than a voltage-controlled amplifier.
+Because the precision required for the device to be accurate and linear over the input range, a true analog multiplier is generally a much more expensive part than a voltage-controlled amplifier.

-A four-quadrant multiplier is one where inputs and outputs may swing positive and negative.
-Many multipliers only work in 2 quadrants (one input may only have one polarity), or single quadrant (inputs and outputs have only one polarity, usually all positive).